RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - As they found that the Commonwealth could appropriate money for such purposes as it saw fit, they consequently found that the Commonwealth had a similarly broad power to authorise expenditure of that money for those purposes.
       - Barwick CJ and Gibbs J also linked the two powers
     - It appeared after AAP that the Commonwealth had a broad power to authorise the expenditure of appropriated moneys on such purposes as the legislature saw fit.
-      - However, as with the Pharmaceutical Benefits case, the AAP case lacked a coherent majority on the scope of the federal government’s power to spend
+      - However, as with the Pharmaceutical Benefits case, the AAP case lacked a coherent majority on the scope of the federal government's power to spend
     - The federal power of expenditure arose again in Pape v Commissioner of Taxation (2009) 238 CLR
       - No member of the Court agreed that ss 81 and/or 83 conferred a power to spend appropriated moneys upon the executive.
         - Thus, the views of McTiernan and Murphy JJ from AAP were rejected
       - Therefore, valid government expenditure must be preceded by a valid appropriation by the legislature
-    - The full ramifications of Pape were exposed in Williams v Commonwealth (2012) 248 CLR 156, which confirmed significant and hitherto unanticipated restrictions on the federal government’s power to spend money.
+    - The full ramifications of Pape were exposed in Williams v Commonwealth (2012) 248 CLR 156, which confirmed significant and hitherto unanticipated restrictions on the federal government's power to spend money.
       - The majority found that spending by the executive must generally be authorised by federal legislation under a federal head of power.
     - However, the executive has autonomous powers to spend money under s 64 of the Constitution, as well as, possibly, the nationhood power.
 ## Week 2: Characterisation and the Implied Incidental Power